Facts About Use of Force in Law Enforcement

 If an officer learns after the fact that what he perceived to be a weapon was actually a toy gun, a cell phone, or even a wallet, the standard by which the action will be judged will come from what the officer knew at the time.
 Officers need not, and often times cannot afford to, wait for a subject to pull the trigger or try to stab them before they react.
 Instead, they must weigh the totality of the circumstances and make a decision based on the facts available to them at the moment.

 The objective reasonableness standard also establishes that officers are not necessarily limited to the least amount of force possible.
 Rather, officers are called to use only that force which falls within the range of what might be considered reasonable.
-This is an important distinction to make because, as any officer knows, in most situations there is a range of force options available, all of which may be an appropriate response.
+This is an important distinction to make because in most situations there is a range of force options available, all of which may be an appropriate response.

 For example, if a subject is fighting and resisting arrest, an officer may choose to use pepper spray, an electronic control device, or hands-on control techniques such as joint manipulation in order to gain compliance.
 Anyone of these choices may be reasonable, though the public may perceive the taser or pepper spray to be more invasive and less necessary than going hands on.
 An officer's actions, then, are not evaluated based on what she could have done differently, but rather they are assessed based on what might be considered reasonable.

 This standard becomes especially important when looking at instances of deadly force by police officers.
 By and large, officers are taught at the police academy to meet deadly force with deadly force.
 They are trained and given the techniques and tactics to make sure they make it home at the end of their shift, and they spend extensive time training in the use of firearms.

 It's important to recognize that, when discussing the use of deadly force by officers, the expected result of a subject's actions don't have to be death.
 Instead, deadly force is described as actions that are likely to cause either death or great bodily harm, which could include permanent disfigurement without causing death.